 Put Back Pain Behind You—Village Emergency Centers

 For millions of Americans, fall prevention is the same as injury prevention.
-It’s important to be careful when performing dangerous home maintenance tasks, like climbing atop the roof, or whenever you’re out in inclement weather.
-If you do sustain a fall and are worried that the accident could have caused more serious, permanent damage, call your doctor immediately—back pain after a fall can be a serious risk to your health if left untreated.
+It’s important to exercise caution when performing dangerous home maintenance tasks, like climbing onto the roof, or when navigating in inclement weather.